microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 ## Exercise 6.4 - Built-in HADR with Azure SQL Managed Instance

 One of the key benefits of Azure SQL Managed Instance is that it is a fully managed service and capabilities like backups and high availability are built-in and automatic.
-In this exercise, you will explore some of these features including options for you to move and copy databases to other Managed Instances.
+In this exercise, you will explore some of these features.

 ### Exploring automatic backups in Azure SQL Managed Instance